tmbdev/objectio/README.md

 The following variables are available for substitution inside `{...}`:

 - url, scheme, netloc, path, params, query, fragment, username, password, hostname, port: same meaning as in `urllib.parse`
-- bucket: first element of path
+- firstdir: first element of path
-- nobucket: everything but first element of path
+- restdirs: everything but first element of path
 - dirname: everything but last element of path
 - filename: last element of path

+Note that Google and S3 put the actual bucket name into the `netloc` variable; that is, their syntax is `gs://bucket/object`, not `gs:/bucket/object`, which might be more logical.
+The above variables refer to the pathname components, not the netloc.

 # Future Extensions